 As part of the management of liquidity risk arising from financial liabilities, the Bank holds liquid assets comprising cash and cash equivalents, which can be readily to meet liquidity requirements.
-In addition, the Bank maintains agreed lines of credit with other banks.
+In addition, the Bank maintains agreed lines of credit with other banks and could obtain additional financial support from the parent bank, National Bank of Canada.